Last updated on December 15, 2022 by Wandering our World

 Recommended: Sharks in the Florida Keys

-Snorkelers can observe a variety of marine creatures, submerged statues that are home to lots of sealife, and a Spanish shipwreck here too.
+Snorkelers can observe a variety of marine creatures at this state park, as well as submerged statues that are home to lots of sealife, and a Spanish shipwreck too.
 Which makes the beaches in Key Largo perfect if you’re looking for more than just tanning on the shore.

 Overall, Key West and Key Largo both have small, quiet and relaxing white sand beaches.
 The beaches in Key Largo give you access to coral reefs and a Spanish shipwreck – perfect for snorkeling.
 However Key West has more beachside bars and facilities.
 So we will have to call this beach battle a draw!